 Green Crab Spider (Misumessus oblongus)

-Detailing the identifying qualities of the Green Crab Spider, including physical features and territorial reach.
+Detailing the physical features, habits, territorial reach and other identifying qualities of the Green Crab Spider.

 Updated: 1/25/2017; Authored By Staff Writer; Content ©www.InsectIdentification.org